inrupt/public-documentation/coding-conventions/javascript-coding-standards.md

   native methods return `any`, like `JSON.parse` - cast those to a known type as soon as possible, preferably with a [type guard](https://www.typescriptlang.org/docs/handbook/advanced-types.html#user-defined-type-guards).
 7. Write tests with Jest.
-  1. Put tests next to src files.
+  1. Put tests next to source files.
 In libraries, this is typically done by having a `foo.ts` and `foo.test.ts` file; in apps, this is typically done by using folders (`foo/index.jsx`, `foo/index.test.jsx`, `foo/styles.js`).
 8. Use ESLint.